Mary Alden Hopkins: Later life and death

 Some of the writers Hopkins enjoyed reading include Charles Fox Hovey, Richard Le Gallienne, Marie Corelli and Hall Caine, and she enjoyed art of the Pre-Raphaelites.
-Later in her forties, Hopkins lost faith in protest and rebellion as she noticed that the radicals fighting against these institutions “get no more satisfaction than did the conformists and smugness seemed equally common among both extremes.”
+Later in her forties, Hopkins lost faith in protest and rebellion as she noticed that the radicals fighting against these institutions "get no more satisfaction than did the conformists and smugness seemed equally common among both extremes."

-Along with the stopped publication of the Four Lights, the mixed results that activists got led to the question of “will it work” becoming her moral code.
-She insisted that it was “nobody’s fault” that ”men got the good jobs” and that “virtuous women shriveled at their desks.”
-Hopkins’ was uncertain whether life would improve for the younger generation of women coming after her since it took her a longer time for her to reach where she was in her career at that point in her forties compared to a man who got to same place in less time.
+Along with the stopped publication of the Four Lights, the mixed results that activists got led to the question of "will it work" becoming her moral code.
+She insisted that it was "nobody's fault" that "men got the good jobs" and that "virtuous women shriveled at their desks."
+Hopkins' was uncertain whether life would improve for the younger generation of women coming after her since it took her a longer time for her to reach where she was in her career at that point in her forties compared to a man who got to same place in less time.

 Near the end of her life, she lived in Newtown, Connecticut.
 Hopkins died on November 8, 1960, in Danbury, Connecticut.
-She is buried at Mount Hope Cemetery in Bangor, Maine.

 Legacy

-On August 4, 2016, the Bangor Historical Society hosted a lecture event in the Isaac Farrar Mansion with a descendant of Mary Alden Hopkins, Bill Hopkins, where he spoke about his research into Mary Alden Hopkins’ past upbringing and the impact she left behind as a journalist, suffragette, author, and feminist.
+On August 4, 2016, the Bangor Historical Society hosted a lecture event in the Isaac Farrar Mansion with a descendant of Mary Alden Hopkins, Bill Hopkins, where he spoke about his research into Mary Alden Hopkins' past upbringing and the impact she left behind as a journalist, suffragette, author, and feminist.